Cannes Film Festival 2017 Lineup Has Nicole Kidman’s Four Movies, No Movie From Hollywood, India And China

 — Festival de Cannes (@Festival_Cannes) April 11, 2017

 Coppola’s The Beguiled features Colin Farrell, Nicole Kidman, Kirsten Dunst, and Elle Fanning.
-Baumbach’s The Meyerowitz Stories stars Adam Sandler, Ben Stiller, Emma Thompson and Dustin Hoffman.
-Haynes Wonderstruck has Julianne Moore, Michelle Williams and Amy Hargreaves.
+Baumbach’s The Meyerowitz Stories stars Adam Sandler, Ben Stiller, Emma Thompson, and Dustin Hoffman.
+Haynes Wonderstruck has Julianne Moore, Michelle Williams, and Amy Hargreaves.
 All these movies will have world premieres at the Cannes Film Festival 2017.

-Except The Beguiled, the other Kidman movies in the selection are The Killing of a Sacred Dear (directed by Greek director Yorgos Lanthimos), How to Talk to Girls at Parties (directed by John Cameron Mitchell) and Top of the Lake (the TV drama directed by New Zealand’s Jane Campion).
+Except The Beguiled, the other Kidman movies in the selection are The Killing of a Sacred Dear (directed by Greek director Yorgos Lanthimos), How to Talk to Girls at Parties (directed by John Cameron Mitchell), and Top of the Lake (the TV drama directed by New Zealand’s Jane Campion).
 Nicole Kidman was on the main jury in the 2013 edition of the Cannes Film Festival.
 Her controversial movie Grace of Monaco opened the 2014 edition of the festival and made a huge noise.

-The Cannes Film Festival 2017 lineup has new movies from world-renowned directors like Hong Sangsoo, Andrey Zvyagintsev and Michael Haneke.
+The Cannes Film Festival 2017 lineup has new movies from world-renowned directors like Hong Sangsoo, Andrey Zvyagintsev, and Michael Haneke.
 Sangsoo comes with a couple of movies at the festival, Clair’s Camera and The Day After.
 Zvyagintsev comes with Loveless, and Haneke with Happy End.
 South Korean auteur Bong Joon-ho comes with Okja, starring Jake Gyllenhaal and Tilda Swinton.
 The surprise entries include Alejandro G. Iñárritu’s virtual reality project called Carne y arena and David Lynch’s TV project Twin Peaks.
 Not only Hollywood studios, but major moviemaking countries like India and China are totally unrepresented at the festival this year, Variety reported.

 Festival president Pierre Lescure and general delegate Thierry Frémaux announced the Cannes Film Festival 2017 lineup at a press conference on Thursday.
 There are 49 movies coming from 29 countries, with 12 movies by women directors.
 There are nine movies from debutant directors as well.
 Russia has a prominent presence at the festival this year.
 French director Arnaud Desplechin’s Ismael’s Ghosts, starring Marion Cotillard and Charlotte Gainsbourg, will open the festival.